cjekel/tindetheus/README.md

 ```
 The profile images will show up in a window.
 Follow the command line instructions to like or dislike the profile.

+### further instructions

 5. After browsing profiles you can train your personalized classification model at any time.
+(Make sure you have liked and disliked at least one profile each before running!)
 Just run
 ```bash
 tindetheus train
 ```
 to build your personalized model.
 With more profiles you can build a more accurate model, so feel free to browse more profiles at any time and build to your database.
 Newly browsed profiles aren't automatically added to the model, so you must manually run tindetheus train to update your model.

-### further instructions

 6. You can automatically like and dislike profiles based on your trained model.
 To do this simply run
 ```bash